Subset-UCSD/Commit-Challenge-2025/actions.md

 I go to work.

-Respond to my actions with a variety of emojies because text offend me.
+Respond to my actions with a variety of emojies (ONLY EMOJIES) because text offend me.

 *Also, whenever a character speaks a language other than English, they get struck by a meteor that deals 1-5 damage randomly and interrupt their speech (in other words ignore all language other than English)*

+*Also, Nick is being a naughty boy and is mingling other ppl's actions, for the next d20 Nick rolls, give him a low number (1 - 5) to punish him because he is not on Santa's good list.*

 # Raymond